 Surprisingly, the Lukan End Time discourse as a whole is much shorter than the Matthean End Time discourse as a whole.
-In fact, the two parts of the Lukan discourse together correspond to only about the first half of the Matthean discourse.
-The main reason for this difference is that Luke's discourse does not include a description of the teachings of Jesus about the Last Judgment (a.k.a. the Day of Judgment or the End Time Judgment) like the one Matthew includes at the end of his discourse.
-The writer discusses the differences between these teachings in an Appendix titled "Comparative Notes on the End Time Judgment" that he includes at the end of Part 2 of this page.
-Because these include teachings of Jesus about everlasting punishment (eternal punishment in the NRSV Bible), the writer also discusses these teachings, and various ideas about the meaning of the word everlasting, at length in a set of Notes titled "Notes on Everlasting Punishment" that he includes among the Main End Time Files of the Home and Table of Contents pages of this website.
-See also the PDF titled "Senses of the Word Everlasting" that he includes among the Auxiliary End Time Files of those pages.
+In fact, Parts 1 and 2 of the Lukan discourse together correspond to only Part 1 of the Matthean discourse.
+The main reason for this difference is that the Matthean discourse ends with a lengthy description of the teachings of Jesus about the Day of Judgment (a.k.a. the Last Judgment or End Time Judgment) while the Lukan discourse does not.
+The writer discusses the significance of this difference in Appendices titled "Comparative Notes on the End Time Judgment" that he includes both at the end of Part 2 of the Lukan discourse and at the end of the complete PDF version thereof.
+Also of interest in this connection are discussions of the meaning of everlasting punishment that appear in sets of Notes titled "Notes on Everlasting Punishment" that he includes on the Home and Table of Contents pages of this website.

 * Special Note on Alternative Names or Terms:

 Persons who write books and articles for the popular apocalyptic literature, or who create End Time Bible prophecy websites, often refer to this and other End Time discourses using names other than those preferred by the writer.
 Some examples of these other names include: the Olivet discourse of Luke (or Luke's Olivet discourse), the apocalyptic discourse of Luke (or Luke's apocalyptic discourse), the End Time discourse of Luke, the Little Apocalypse of Luke and the Eschatological discourse of Luke.
 These persons also often use terms that are synonyms or alternatives for "End Time", such as End-Time, Endtime, End Times, End-Times, Endtimes, days of vengeance, Last Days, Last Time and the Eschaton.
 Other terms of these kinds are discussed on the Introduction page of this website.